WebSockets setup - General description

 ix.websocket.unsubscribeFromTopic

 The "ix.websocket.subscribeToTopic" method is used to subscribe to a topic.
-The "ix.websocket.unsubscribeFromTopic" method is used to unsubscribe from a topic.
+The "ix.websocket.unsubscribeFromTopic" method is used to end the subscription of a topic.

 You can use the normal JavaScript features in conjunction with these methods.
-For example, you can call the "ix.websocket.subscribeToTopic" method during an "onload" event of a view or edit page.
+For example, you can call the "ix.websocket.subscribeToTopic" method for an "onload event" of a display or input page.
 In this way, the topic is (automatically) subscribed to when the corresponding page is loaded.
 In addition, you define which JavaScript element or Intrexx control element the message should appear in.

 More information